The Island at the Top of the World: Plot

-Ultimately, the expedition becomes (temporarily) separated from Captain Brieux, and discovers an uncharted island named Astragard, occupied by a lost civilization of Norsemen, cut off from the rest of the world for centuries.
+Ultimately, the expedition becomes (temporarily) separated from Captain Brieux, and discovers an uncharted island named Astragard, occupied by a lost civilization of Norsemen (Vikings), hidden from the rest of the world for centuries.
 They capture Sir Anthony and Ivarsson, but Oomiak escapes.
-Shortly thereafter they find Donald, but are nearly put to death by the outrageous fanatical and pugnacious judgmental Godi (pronounced /ˈɡəʊdi/ GOH-dee), a lawspeaker/authority figure.
+Shortly thereafter they find Donald, but are nearly put to death by the outrageously fanatical and xenophobic Godi (pronounced /ˈɡəʊdi/ GOH-dee), a lawspeaker/authority figure.

-The three men (Sir Anthony, Ivarsson and Donald) are saved from being burned alive by a brave and beautiful girl named Freyja, with whom Donald is deeply and mutually in love.
+The three men (Sir Anthony, Ivarsson and Donald) are saved from being burned alive by a virtuous girl named Freyja, with whom Donald is deeply and mutually in love.
 They escape, and are rejoined by Oomiak and eventually find the Whale's Graveyard, but are attacked by killer whales.
-Here they are saved by the sudden reappearance of Captain Brieux, but they are still being pursued by the angry Godi and his rather unwilling warriors.
+Here they are saved by the sudden reappearance of Captain Brieux, but they are still being pursued by the angry Godi and his reluctant warriors.

-Finally, the Godi is killed by an explosion when he shoots a flaming arrow at the Hyperion; the Vikings feel sorry for the four adventurers for their prejudice-driven hatred led by the Godi.
-They believe his bad behavior and aggression towards the newcomers have angered the Norse gods.
+Finally, the Godi is killed by an explosion when he shoots a flaming arrow at the Hyperion; the Vikings feel sorry for the four adventurers for their prejudice-driven aggression led by the Godi.
+They believe his dark behavior towards the newcomers have angered the Norse gods.
 To appease the gods, they will not let the expedition return to their world unless one of them remains behind as a hostage, to prevent them from divulging the existence of Astragard to the outside world.

 Ivarsson willingly volunteers to stay, as this represents a chance to relive history.
 Ivarsson also points out that if someday mankind is ever foolish enough to destroy itself, places like Astragard may become humanity's final refuge.

 Sir Anthony, Donald, Freyja, Captain Brieux and Oomiak, are allowed to depart in peace, promising not to tell the outside world about Astragard.
-As Ivarsson heads back to Astragard, he turns to look back just in time to see his four friends move further and further away until they vanish into the Arctic mist.
+As Ivarsson heads back to Astragard, he turns to look back just in time to see his five friends move further and further away until they vanish into the Arctic mist.